filip2cz/ntfy-server-status/README.md

 The current version has 2 parts, part written in C and part in bash script.
 The bash script has all the configuration.
 The C part comes precompiled for Linux x86_64, however it can be compiled using the "gcc -o net net.c" command.

 ## Current issues and bugs
-1) It is printing syntax error on line 21 when the connection is not established, but it is still working :)
+1) NetCat version is printing syntax error on line 21 when the connection is not established, but it is still working :)
 2) Server-reporting version is littlebit broken (It works, but has a low connection success rate.
 This can be solved by a large number of attempts before reporting).
 It is possible to use the old netcat version that uses netcat.

 ## Other info